 You may also want to look at

 Arathusa Safari Lodge is a reasonably affordable game lodge situated in the northern Sabi Sand Game Reserve, which forms part of the greater Kruger National Park.
-The lodge looks out over the open plains and African bush.
+The lodge looks out over a waterhole and the African bush.